-The appointed internal audit manager will report periodically to the ELT and the RAC regarding:
+The Risk and Assurance Director will report periodically to the ELT and the RAC regarding:

-- the internal audit function's purpose, authority, and responsibility - the internal audit function's plan and performance relative to its plan - the internal audit function's conformance with The IIA's Code of Ethics and Standards, and action plans to address any significant conformance issues - significant risk exposures and control issues, including fraud risks, governance issues, and other matters requiring the attention of, or requested by the RAC - results of audit engagements or other activities - resource requirements - any response to risk by the ELT that may be unacceptable to Te Pūkenga.
+- the internal audit function's plan and performance relative to its plan - the internal audit function's conformance with The IIA's Code of Ethics and Standards, and action plans to address any significant conformance issues

+- significant risk exposures and control issues, including fraud risks, governance issues, and other matters requiring the attention of, or requested by the RAC - results of audit engagements or other activities - resource requirements - any response to risk by the ELT that may be unacceptable to Te Pūkenga.

-The appointed internal audit manager will coordinate activities, where possible, and considers relying upon the work of other internal and external assurance and consulting service providers as needed.
+The Risk and Assurance Director will coordinate activities, where possible, and consider relying upon the work of other internal and external assurance and consulting service providers as needed.
 The internal audit function may perform advisory and related organisational service activities, the nature and scope of which will be agreed with Te Pūkenga business divisions/departments and subsidiaries, provided the internal audit function does not assume management responsibility.